 The right to use the content without written consent does not release users from the obligation to cite the content of the journal in the manner described under Licensing.

-All published journal volumes are archived by law into a digital deposit of the National Library of Serbia and, at the same time, deposited in the Repository of SCIndeks – Serbian Citation Index as the primary full text database.
+All published journal volumes are archived by law into a digital deposit of the National Library of Serbia and, at the same time, deposited in the Repository of SCIndeks – Serbian Citation Index.

 The journal Pravni zapisi do not charge publication costs to authors or third parties.
 Both manuscript submission and editing services and article publishing services are free of charge.
 There are no hidden costs.